Andrzej Walkowiak

 Andrzej Walkowiak (born 21 January 1961) is a Polish politician and journalist.
-He is a member of the Sejm for Poland Comes First, having been a member for Law and Justice from 2005 to 2010.
+He was a member of the Sejm for Poland Comes First, having been a member for Law and Justice from 2005 to 2010.

 He was elected to the Sejm on 25 September 2005, getting 5203 votes in 4 Bydgoszcz district, standing for Law and Justice (PiS).
 He joined Poland Comes First when that party split from PiS in 2010.

+Jarosław Gowin's Arrangement Court Removal

+In February 2021, Walkowiak was removed as a member from the Arrangement of Jarosław Gowin's Arrangement Court.
+He was one of the founders of the Agreement.
+The reason for the removal is that Walkowiak introduced himself on regional television as the Chairman of the Regional Council of the Agreement.
+Walkowiak responded to his expulsion saying "I don't have much to say about the reasons for my expulsion, because no one talked to me.
+So I don't know what the charges are, no one presented them to me.
+I didn't have the opportunity to respond to them.
+This is clearly some kind of kangaroo court and it's hard to accept that such actions would take place in a democratic party."